lwindolf/liferea/README.md

 Liferea 1.10+ support GObject Introspection based plugins using libpeas.
-The Liferea distribution comes with a set of Python plugin e.g. the media player, GNOME keyring support, a tray icon plugin and maybe others.
+The Liferea distribution comes with a set of Python plugin e.g. the media player, libsecret support, a tray icon plugin and maybe others.

 ###### Why We Use Plugins?